WilliamZhang20/Neural_Network_From_Scratch/README.md

 ## The Support Vector Machine

 Attempts so far have led to the freezing up of my CPU.
 Trying an RBF kernel does not work because it has to work with a ridiculously massive 784 x 784 matrix.
-"From scratch" probably won't apply here!
+Clearly, I'll have to add many more optimizations, one of which will be SMO (Sequential Minimal Optimization).

 ## Getting started